jonnonz1/nz-statute-book/acts/public/2006/coroners-act-2006.md

 (1) This subsection applies to a coroner who—
   (a) intends to hold, or is holding, an inquest; and (b) is satisfied that it is necessary or desirable to have any evidence taken at a place other than the place where the inquest is to be, or is being, held.
-(2) A coroner to whom subsection (1) applies may, by written notice signed by the coroner, authorise some other coroner or, if no other coroner is available, a Justice to take the evidence.
+(2) A coroner to whom subsection (1) applies may, by written notice signed by the coroner, authorise some other coroner or, if no other coroner is available, an associate coroner or a Justice to take the evidence.
-(3) A coroner or Justice taking evidence under subsection (2) has the same powers in respect of taking it as the coroner holding the inquest concerned, and must give notice under section 81 (date, etc, and notice of inquest) of the taking of the evidence as if it were the inquest concerned.
+(3) A coroner, an associate coroner, or a Justice taking evidence under subsection (2) has the same powers in respect of taking it as the coroner holding the inquest concerned, and must give notice under section 81 (date, etc, and notice of inquest) of the taking of the evidence as if it were the inquest concerned.
 (4) The following sections apply to the taking of evidence under subsection (2) as if it were being taken at an inquest:
   (a) section 76 (people from whom evidence generally to be heard):
   (b) section 79(1) and (2) (admission and verification of evidence):
   (c) section 88 (evidence at inquest):
   (d) section 89 (others who may cross-examine at inquest):
   (e) section 90 (evidence by written statement confirmed by witness).
-(5) Evidence given by a witness under subsection (2) and admitted by a coroner or Justice must be put into writing, read over to or by the witness, and signed by the witness and the coroner or Justice, who must send it to the coroner holding the inquest concerned; and that coroner must receive it and act upon it as if it had been given and admitted at the inquest concerned.
+(5) Evidence given by a witness under subsection (2) and admitted by a coroner, an associate coroner, or a Justice must be— (a) put into writing; and
+  (b) read over to or by the witness; and
+  (c) signed by the witness and the coroner, associate coroner, or Justice.
+(6) The coroner, associate coroner, or Justice must then send the evidence to the coroner holding the inquest concerned.
+(7) The coroner holding the inquest must receive the evidence and act upon it as if it had been given and admitted at the inquest concerned.

 **Completion of inquiries**